-The concept of sustainable development has been increasingly applied by companies.
+As a result, 15any loss in one kind of capital, theoretically, might be substituted by a surplus in other forms of capital.
+8The concept of sustainable development has been increasingly applied by companies.
 The stakeholder theory suggest that the sustainable development need added value in the future, and this value is the company stakeholder responsibility (Freeman et al., 2010).
-So that, the corporate also has to consider the level of substitutability of man-made, natural, human, and social capital (Figge and Hahn, 2004).
+So that, the corporate 2also has to consider the level of substitutability of man-made, natural, human, and social capital 3(Figge and Hahn, 2004).
 According to Hahn et al. (2010, p.
-1998), the corporate contributions could be measured to sustainability by two kinds of measurements: (a) Absolute measure was one way of assessing corporate contributions to sustainability with subtract the costs from the benefits created by a company, meanwhile a company contributes to sustainability, if the benefits more than the sum of internal and external costs, so in these concepts economic performance of a company in terms of value added (VA) was adjusted for the external environmental cost caused by the company's economic activity.
-Therefore, benefits and costs could only be deducted if they were measured in the same unit, so the environmental (and social) damage were monetarised by these concepts, but monetary valuation of environmental and social damage, however, was difficult and still controversially discussed.
-The approaches usually compare the value created by a company with the environmental and social damage caused.
-The absolute approaches presented above were based on the assumption of full substitutability, i.e. they were mainly inspired by weak sustainability (b) relative measures expressed corporate contributions to sustainability as benefits per unit of environmental or social impact, i.e. EE, and the definition of corporate operational EE was the ratio between value added and environmental impact added of a company's operational processes.

-In a societal concept, sustainable development is useful to optimise the use of resources from a societal perspective rather than from the perspective of individual firms, therefore this corresponds to the view taken by financial economics where capital is allocated according to market efficiency and not single firm efficiency, so obviously, the SV approach establishes a micro-macro link as it assesses the use of economic, environmental and social resources in companies from an overarching societal perspective, meanwhile optimisation of the use of resources in companies with regard to some overarching market efficiency defined by the benchmark (Figge and Hahn, 2009).
-But according to the efficient market theory, the market is said to be efficient if security prices reflect all available information, and in general terms, the ideal is a market in which prices provide accurate signals for resource allocation: That is, a market in which firms can make production-investment decisions, and investors can choose among the securities that represent ownership of firm's activities under the a assumption that security prices at any time "fully reflect" all available information (Fama, 1970).
+1998), the corporate contributions could be measured to sustainability by two kinds of measurements: (a) Absolute measure was 2one way of assessing corporate contributions to sustainability with subtract the costs from the benefits created by a company, meanwhile 15a company contributes to sustainability, if the benefits more than the sum of internal and external costs, so in these concepts 2economic performance of a company in terms of value added (VA) was adjusted for the external environmental cost caused by the company's economic activity.
+Therefore, 2benefits and costs could only be deducted if they were measured in the same unit, so the environmental (and social) damage were monetarised by these concepts, but 2monetary valuation of environmental and social damage, however, was difficult and still controversially discussed.
+The 2approaches usually compare the value created by a company with the environmental and social damage caused.
+The absolute approaches presented above were 2based on the assumption of full substitutability, i.e. they were mainly inspired by weak sustainability (b) 26relative measures expressed corporate contributions to sustainability as benefits per unit of environmental or social impact, i.e. EE, and the definition of corporate operational EE was 16the ratio between value added and environmental impact added of a company's operational processes.
+In a societal concept, sustainable development is 1 useful to optimise the use of resources from a societal perspective rather than from the perspective of individual firms, therefore this corresponds to the view taken by financial economics where capital is allocated according to market efficiency and not single firm efficiency, so obviously, the SV approach establishes a micro-macro link as it assesses the use of economic, environmental and social resources in companies from an overarching societal perspective, meanwhile 16optimisation of the use of resources 16in companies with regard to some overarching market efficiency defined by the benchmark (Figge and Hahn, 2009).
+But 21according to the efficient market theory, the market is said to be efficient if security prices reflect all available information, and 9in general terms, the ideal is a market in which prices provide accurate signals for resource allocation: That is, a market in which firms can make production-investment decisions, and investors can choose among the securities that represent ownership of firm's activities under the a assumption that security prices at any time "fully reflect" all available information (Fama, 1970).
 2.2.

-The Trade-off Strategy Between Financial and Environmental Performance pricing environmental and social resources with opportunity costs, and SV as proposed initially deals with risk by assuming that the use of environmental and social resources is subject to the same risk in all firms as a restrictive assumption (Figge and Hahn, 2004).
+13The Trade-off Strategy Between Financial and Environmental Performance 1Fundamental idea of applying opportunity cost thinking to the assessment of environmental resources has been proposed in the late 19th century 1 only until the proposition of the sustainability value (SV) approach that this idea was taken up conceptually, pricing environmental and social resources with opportunity costs, and 1SV as proposed initially deals with risk by assuming that the use of environmental and social resources is subject to the same risk in all firms as a restrictive assumption (Figge and Hahn, 2004).